jcomeauictx/cardboard-editor/stopgap/README.md

 Will start with both the keyboard and viewer on the same device, then on different devices, and finally try splitting the screen to make the Cardboard goggles usable.

 ## Developer notes
-* any nontrivial tkinter code segfaults in FcFontRenderPrepare
+* any nontrivial tkinter code segfaults in FcFontRenderPrepare in /usr/lib/libfontconfig.so.1
 * [strace no help](https://github.com/sharkdp/bat/issues/2575)